By Zach Carter at AlterNet

 Forcing banks out of the derivatives business is by no means a done deal.
 Only continued public pressure can keep politicians from selling out to Wall Street (again).

-Posted by Yanira Farray on Jun 14 2010, With 0 Reads, Filed under Economy, Investing & Finance.
+Posted by Yanira Farray on June 14, 2010, With 164 Reads Filed under Economy & Business.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.